mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

 ## Setup for using PyCall in this workshop

 1. Install [Docker](https://www.docker.com/community-edition#/download).
-To keep installation of all the various libraries and language dependencies consistent across everyone's various operating systems, we will be use Docker to run our Ruby + Python environment.
-For Windows users, Docker Community Edition may not be available for your version of Windows, but you can look into the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
+To keep installation of all the various libraries and language dependencies consistent across everyone's various operating systems, we will be using Docker to run our Ruby + Python environment.
+For Windows users, Docker Community Edition may not be available for your version of Windows, but you can look into the [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
 Failing that, you can always install a Linux VM and install Docker onto that.

 2. Clone this repo so you have access to the code examples locally.